reinterpretcat/vrp/doc/src/index.md

 # Introduction

-This project is about solving Vehicle Routing Problem which is common task in transportation planning.
+This project is about solving Vehicle Routing Problem which is common task in transportation planning and logistics.

  ## Vehicle Routing Problem
  From wiki: